 Skills supporting learning standards: vocabulary development, writing informative/explanatory text, reading comprehension, analytical thinking, conducting research

-In this lesson, students will read an article about the first Earth Day in 1970 and use it as a prompt for writing their own Op-Ed pieces about Earth Day 2015.
+In this lesson, students will read an article about the first Earth Day in 1970 and use it as a prompt for writing their own Op-Ed pieces about Earth Day this year.

 To begin, distribute the activity sheet, which features the history of the first Earth Day, and review the information with your students.